electrode-io/fynpo/packages/fyn/README.md

 - enhanced [npm link] with [fynlocal mode](#fynlocal-mode)
 - efficient disk space usage with [central storage](#central-storage)
 - smaller `node_modules` with [guaranteed single copy of a package](#smaller-node_modules)
+- flexible dependencies lock by using a [lock time stamp](#locking-dependencies-by-time)
 - and [more](#features)

 ![fyn demo][fyn-demo-gif]